roytang/blog/collections/quotes/2013/10/389378453335576576/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/389378453335576576/
 tags:
-- quotes
 - startrek
+- life
 ---

 "It is possible to commit no mistakes and still lose.
-That is not a weakness, that is life." - Jean-Luc Picard
+That is not a weakness, that is life."

+-- Jean-Luc Picard